canonical/lxd/doc/howto/storage_volumes.md

 To do so, you must set the corresponding {ref}`server configuration <server-options-misc>`:

-- To use a custom volume to store the backup tarballs:
+- To use a custom volume `my-backups-volume` to store the backup tarballs:

-      lxc config set storage.backups_volume <pool_name>/<volume_name>
+      lxc config set storage.backups_volume=my-pool/my-backups-volume

-- To use a custom volume to store the image tarballs:
+- To use a custom volume `my-images-volume` to store the image tarballs:

-      lxc config set storage.images_volume <pool_name>/<volume_name>
+      lxc config set storage.images_volume=my-pool/my-images-volume

 (storage-configure-volume)=
 ## Configure storage volume settings

-See the {ref}`storage-drivers` documentation for the available configuration options for each storage driver.
+See the {ref}`storage-drivers` documentation for a list of available storage volume configuration options for each driver.

-Use the following command to set configuration options for a storage volume:

-    lxc storage volume set <pool_name> [<volume_type>/]<volume_name> <key> <value>

-The default {ref}`storage volume type <storage-volume-types>` is `custom`, so you can leave out the `<volume_type>/` when configuring a custom storage volume.

-For example, to set the size of your custom storage volume `my-volume` to 1 GiB, use the following command:
+To set the maximum size of custom storage volume `my-volume` to 1 GiB, use the following command:

     lxc storage volume set my-pool my-volume size=1GiB

+The default {ref}`storage volume type <storage-volume-types>` is `custom`, but other volume types can be configured by using the `<volume_type>/<volume_name>` syntax.

-To set the snapshot expiry time for your virtual machine `my-vm` to one month, use the following command:
+To set the snapshot expiry time for virtual machine `my-vm` to one month, use the following command:

-    lxc storage volume set my-pool virtual-machine/my-vm snapshots.expiry 1M
+    lxc storage volume set my-pool virtual-machine/my-vm snapshots.expiry=1M

-You can also edit the storage volume configuration by using the following command:
+You can also edit the storage volume configuration as YAML in a text editor:

-    lxc storage volume edit <pool_name> [<volume_type>/]<volume_name>
+    lxc storage volume edit my-pool virtual-machine/my-vm

 (storage-configure-vol-default)=
 ### Configure default values for storage volumes

 You can define default volume configurations for a storage pool.
-To do so, set a storage pool configuration with a `volume` prefix, thus `volume.<VOLUME_CONFIGURATION>=<VALUE>`.
+To do so, set a storage pool configuration with a `volume` prefix: `volume.<KEY>=<VALUE>`.

-This value is then used for all new storage volumes in the pool, unless it is set explicitly for a volume or an instance.
+This value is used for all new storage volumes in the pool, unless it is explicitly overridden.
-In general, the defaults set on a storage pool level (before the volume was created) can be overridden through the volume configuration, and the volume configuration can be overridden through the instance configuration (for storage volumes of {ref}`type <storage-volume-types>` `container` or `virtual-machine`).
+In general, the defaults set at the storage pool level can be overridden through a volume's configuration.
+For storage volumes of {ref}`type <storage-volume-types>` `container` or `virtual-machine`, the pool's volume configuration can be overridden via the instance configuration.

-For example, to set a default volume size for a storage pool, use the following command:
+For example, to set the default volume size for `my-pool`, use the following command:

-    lxc storage set [<remote>:]<pool_name> volume.size <value>
+    lxc storage set my-pool volume.size=15GiB

 ## View storage volumes